sofiamartellozzo/ProgettoAPI/README.md

 # ProgettoAPI
-Final project of API's course
+ Final project for the course of Algorithms and Foundations of Computer Science (Algoritmi e Principi dell'Informatica) at PoliMi, A.Y.
+2020.